firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 - tell which of many users of the lightwalletd instance the user is.
   - If the user reconnects from the same IP address, they can usually assume it is the same user.
 - silently prevent the user from receiving wallet security updates or security notices
-  - By blocking the wallet's connection to the internet.
+  - By blocking the phone's connection to the internet or app store.
 - tell when the user's wallet was created.
     - The wallet only downloads blocks starting with its birthday.
 By observing how much bandwidth gets used during the initial download, the adversary can determine roughly how many blocks it downloaded, and thus roughtly what its birthday is.
 - tell which cryptocurrencies the user is using if the SDK is used in a multi-currency wallet.
-    - The adversary would be able to see that the wallet is connecting to a lightwalletd instance, which reveals they are using Zcash.
+    - The adversary would be able to see that the wallet is connecting to a lightwalletd instance, which reveals they are using the Zcash component of the wallet.
 - tell when the user is actively using the wallet.
     - They can see that the wallet is communicating with lightwalletd when it's in active use.
 - cause a transaction the user sends to fail.
     - They can block the connection between the wallet and lightwalletd.
 - make the user think outdated information (transactions, balance, etc.) is up to date.